clarkevansteenderen/CBC_Tutorials/Lab_tips.md

 could have occurred, and then you have more water at the surface, and highly concentrated primer at the bottom of the tube.

+:bulb: Keep primers labelled with fluorescent dyes in the dark, as they are light-sensitive.
+Wrapping the tube in foil is a good idea.

 ## Nano-dropping

 Be sure to run a blank before starting, by using 2 uL of the solution